 Why We Need More Women In Tech

-It is widely known that women are underrepresented in the STEM industries with only 20% of tech jobs held by women.
+Women are underrepresented in STEM industries, with women only holding 20% of tech jobs.
 This presents a huge gender gap in the science and technology fields and it’s not only a disservice to women, but to the industry and humanity as a whole.

 Here are some reasons why it is so crucial we encourage more women in tech.